 Callicratidas, whose talents apparently came from training instead of battlefield experience, needed time to adjust on the job.
 Yet, Callicratidas found his officers to be anxious and restless during this period of adjustment.
 It also did not help that Lysander had apparently set obstacles in Callicratidas’ path to sabotage the new nauarch’s term.
 Within the military and back in Sparta, Lysander and his friends were said to have waged a propaganda war against Callicratidas, criticizing his inexperience and leadership.
 In a more tangible blow to the new nauarch’s war effort, Lysander had also supposedly sent a portion of Persia’s financial aid back to the Persians, which forced Callicraticas to spend the first part of his term fundraising instead of campaigning against the enemy.
-Yet, after obtaining his funding and pulling together a fleet between 140 and 170 ships strong, Callicratidas began his campaigns, targeting Athenian-aligned cities in Ionia, Chios and Lesbos.
+Yet, after obtaining his funding and pulling together a fleet between 140 and 170 ships strong, Callicratidas began his campaigns, targeting Athenian-aligned cities in Ionia, and the islands of Chios and Lesbos.

 Callicratidas first led his fleet in an attack against an Athenian fortress at the city of Delphinium, in Chios.
 A much more forgiving man than Lysander, Callicratidas reportedly allowed the garrisoned warriors at Delphinium to surrender and walk away from the fortress with their lives.
 After the Athenians retreated, Callicratidas demolished the fort and embarked his troops back onto their ships for their next attack.
 Teos, in Ionia, was the new target, and the Peloponnesian fleet raided the place before sailing on to the island of Lesbos.
 There, Callicratidas first defeated an Athenian garrison in Methymna, and then redirected his fleet toward the city of Mytilene.
 At that city, the Peloponnesian fleet spotted an Athenian leader named Conon, who was commanding around 70 ships.
 The larger Peloponnesian fleet chased Conon into Mytilene’s harbor.
 During that push, Callicratidas reportedly destroyed or captured 30 of Conon’s ships.
 With the Athenians cornered in Mytilene, the Peloponnesians besieged the city by land and blockaded the harbor from the sea.